 Compliance with SCGs is a threshold criterion for all BCP Site alternatives.
 Exceedances of commercial SCOs, exceedances of groundwater Class GA Standards, and NAPL have been identified on the BCP Site.
 Alternative No. 3 addresses the soil exceedances by containing all fill that exceeds commercial SCOs with a cover.
 The groundwater exceeding the Class GA standards would be contained by the cover system and treated with the installation and operation of the full-scale groundwater collection and treatment system.
-Alternative No. 3 does not alter the state of the NAPL in the Light Oil Area (if any remains after the completion of the secondary containment IRM) or in the Tar Seep No. 2 location until collected by the groundwater system and controls any potential migration or partitioning of constituents from these areas through collection and treatment of groundwater.
+Alternative No. 3 does not alter the state of the NAPL but the partition of constituents and any potential migration or partitioning of constituents from these areas is controlled through collection and treatment of groundwater.